Sonnieperis/requirement-analysis/README.md

 ### Notes
 - Place the image file in your repository root or `assets/` folder.
 - Ensure the file is named exactly `alx-booking-uc.png` so the link displays correctly in GitHub.

+## ✅ Acceptance Criteria

+**Acceptance Criteria** define the specific conditions that a feature must meet to be considered complete and accepted by the client or product owner.
+They ensure clarity between developers, testers, and stakeholders on what “done” means.

+### Importance
+- Prevents misunderstandings about feature expectations.
+- Guides development and testing processes.
+- Ensures the product meets user needs and business goals.

+### Example: Checkout Feature
+**Feature:** Complete a property booking.

+**Acceptance Criteria:**
+- User can review booking details before payment.
+- User can securely enter and process payment information.
+- A confirmation message and booking ID appear after successful payment.
+- Failed payments show an error message and allow retry.